Code2Grow/Code2Grow/README.md

 - **Progress Tracking**: Keep track of your learning progress, set milestones, and achieve your programming goals.

 - **Note-Taking**: Intuitive note-taking capabilities integrated directly into the IDE, allowing you to jot down important insights, code snippets, and concepts as you code.

-- **Multi-Compiler Support**: **Code2Grow** provides multi-compiler support, allowing you to compile and run code in 16-bit, 32-bit, and 64-bit environments for various programming languages this helps to easily visualize the difference in multiple compilers without going through the lengthy process of installing each compiler one by one.

 - **Supportive Community**: Connect with a community of like-minded learners, educators, and experts in the world of programming.